-Is it just us or is it rather maddening to stand there in the grocery store looking at a recipe that calls for a certain amount of freshly squeezed lemon juice but gives nary a clue as to how many lemons that means?
+Is it just us or is it rather maddening to stand there in the grocery store looking at a recipe that calls for a certain amount of fresh lemon juice but gives nary a clue as to how many lemons that means?
 Part of the problem is that the yield of any lemon varies immensely given a particular fruit’s size and freshness.
 A conservative guesstimate?
 Count on 2 to 3 tablespoons juice per lemon.
 If you end up with an extra lemon, well, better than the alternative.
 We’re waiting for an iPhone app that can guesstimate a particular lemon’s yield.

 Barefoot Contessa Lemon Cake Recipe